-In past decades, the mathematical theory and numerical methods for the LL equation have garnered significant attention \cite{Kruz,Maekawa,Shinjo,Melcher,Zhou}.
-The existence and uniqueness of weak solutions have been established in \cite{Alouges,Carbou1,Guo}.
-Alouges and Soyeur established the existence of the global weak solution in the three-dimensional case \cite{Alouges}.
-Guo and Hong demonstrated the global existence of solutions and uncovered new connections between harmonic maps and the solutions of the LL equation \cite{Guo}.
-On the other hand, numerous researchers are devoted to developing the numerical methods for the LL equation.
-Based on the finite difference method (FDM), Milton and Donahue \cite{Miltat} proposed efficient approaches grounded in field-based and energy-based formulations for micromagnetics simulations.
+The mathematical theory and numerical methods for the LL equation have attracted considerable attention in the past few decades (see, e.g., \cite{Kruz,Maekawa,Shinjo,Melcher,Zhou}).
+The existence and uniqueness of weak solutions have been established in various works \cite{Alouges,Carbou1,Guo}.
+Alouges and Soyeur established the existence of a global weak solution in the three-dimensional setting \cite{Alouges}.
+Guo and Hong established the global existence of solutions and revealed new connections between harmonic maps and solutions of the LL equation \cite{Guo}.
+Meanwhile, substantial efforts also have been devoted to develop accurate and efficient numerical approaches.
+Building on the finite difference method (FDM), Miltat and Donahue \cite{Miltat} proposed efficient approaches for micromagnetic simulations based on both field-driven and energy-based formulations.
 Fuwa et al. \cite{Fuwa} proposed an implicit nonlinear scheme and provided its unique solvability.
-Recently, Chen et al. \cite{chen} developed a second-order semi-implicit projection method for micromagnetics simulations in which the spatial step size is of the same order as the temporal step size.
+Recently, Chen et al. \cite{chen} developed a second-order semi-implicit projection method for micromagnetics simulations.
 Meanwhile, numerical approaches based on the finite element method (FEM) have been continuously developed.
 Bartels and Prohl \cite{Bartels} proposed a fully implicit nonlinear scheme and demonstrated its unconditional stability.
-Soon afterward, Alouges et al. \cite{Alouges1,Alouges2,Alouges3} developed a fully discrete linearized $\theta$-scheme and provided the corresponding stability condition.
-Gao \cite{Gao} proposed a linearized backward Euler method and established optimal error estimates in both $L^2$ and $H^1$ norms.
-Besides, An \cite{an} proved the optimal error estimates for the linearized Crank-Nicolson Galerkin method.
-Among these approaches, either a nonlinear system or a linearized system with variable coefficients must be resolved due to the nonlinearity of the equation.
-To accelerate simulations' efficiency, a series of Guass-Seidel projection methods (GSPMs) have been developed in the past decades~\cite{GSPM2001JCP,Li,li2024enhanced}, in which only linear equations with constant coefficients need to be solved.
+Shortly thereafter, Alouges et al. \cite{Alouges1,Alouges2,Alouges3} developed a fully discrete linearized $\theta$-scheme and provided the corresponding stability condition.
+Gao \cite{Gao} proposed a linearized backward Euler method and established optimal error estimates in both the $L^2$ and $H^1$ norms.
+Besides, An \cite{an} gave the optimal error estimates for the linearized Crank-Nicolson Galerkin method.
+Among these approaches, either a nonlinear system or a linearized system with variable coefficients must be solved due to the nonlinearity of the equation.
+To improve simulations' efficiency, a series of Gauss-Seidel projection methods (GSPMs) have been developed in the past decades~\cite{GSPM2001JCP,Li,li2024enhanced}, in which only heat equations with constant coefficients need to be solved.